discretion of the authorities

 Visa to seek a training or study place according to Section 17 of the Residence Act (optional provision)

-Residence permits for employment (which are not skilled worker titles) in accordance with Section 19c of the Residence Act in conjunction with the Employment Ordinance (may-provision)
+Residence permits for employment (which are not skilled worker titles) pursuant to Section 19c of the Residence Act in conjunction with the Employment Ordinance (may-provision)

-Issuance of an Opportunity Card in accordance with Section 20a of the Residence Act (optional provision)
+Issuance of an Opportunity Card pursuant to Section 20a of the Residence Act (optional provision)

-Residence permit for self-employment in accordance with Section 21 of the Residence Act (optional provision)
+Residence permit for self-employment pursuant to Section 21 of the Residence Act (optional provision)

 Issuance of residence permits in special cases pursuant to Section 7 Paragraph 1 Clause 3 of the Residence Act (may-provision)

-In these cases, the embassy or immigration authority must decide at its discretion whether or not to grant a residence permit.
+In these cases, the embassy or immigration authorities must decide at their discretion whether or not to grant a residence permit.
 It is important to distinguish between "may" and "should" regulations (so-called intended discretion).
 Whenever a "should" regulation is involved, the discretion is generally exercised in the foreigner's favor.
 The authority must then provide compelling reasons why the residence permit cannot be granted.
-In the case of "may" regulations, however, the authorities are considerably more free in exercising their discretion.
+In the case of "may" regulations, however, the authorities are considerably more flexible in exercising their discretion.

 3. How is discretion exercised?